Joovvhan/dann_tf2.0/README.md

 ---
 ### 4. Prepare at least 2 datasets
-As shown in section 3, 3 datasets are used to demonstrate implemented DANN network.
+As shown in section 3, 3 datasets are used to demonstrate implemented DANN.

+60000 train data and 9000 test data from each datasets are used.

 [MNIST](http://yann.lecun.com/exdb/mnist/)